Saturday Brunch at Zuma Abu Dhabi - Everything You Need To Know

 DRINKS

-Near the end of the brunch, you're invited to the bar area to watch the sake ceremony, which involves all the bar staff, ably led by the excellent sommelier, involving the crowd in a vibrant breaking of the sake barrel.
+As a bonus, you're invited to the bar area to watch the sake ceremony, which involves all the bar staff, ably led by the excellent sommelier, involving the crowd in a vibrant breaking of the sake barrel.
 Everyone is then offered a cup of sake - a fabulous Japanese tradition.

 DESSERT